clj500/clj500/README.md

 <!--
 **clj500/clj500** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->
+##

+- 🔭 I’m currently working on getting my Bachelor's degree in Software Engineering
+- 🌱 I’m currently learning C++, Systems C, and how to work with UNIX-like operating systems
+- 🤔 I’m looking for help with developing my programming skills further and learning how to implement more efficent systems

+- 💬 Ask me about anything :)

+- 📫 How to reach me: cjavorsk500@gmail.com

+- ⚡ Fun fact: I love foreign languages and have taken several semesters of Spanish, French, and Japanese along with self-studying Korean